tonethar/IGME-330-Fall-2023/hw/hw-4.md

 ## VI.
 FAQ & Errata (check back frequently - might be updated as needed)

 - ***Will I need to create a NEW Firebase project at https://console.firebase.google.com ?***
-  - No, you can re-use the project you created on the "High Scores" HW.
-You'll just need a new proeprty name for the `ref()` - something like `park-favorites` will work
+  - No, you can re-use the project you created on the "Firebase High Scores" PE.
+You'll just need a new property name for the `ref()` - something like `park-favorites` will work

 ---